To find out more about joining Troop 451, attend a

 Elected leadership positions are for a six-month term running from election to election.
 The troop generally elects its new leaders during the last Tuesdays in February and August.
 Appointed leadership positions are for the length of term of the Senior Patrol Leader.

-In order to advance beyond First Class Rank, a Scout
+In order to advance beyond First Class Rank, a

-number of Scouts who aggressively Climb the Trail
+large number of Scouts who aggressively Climb

-elected leadership position.
-When this happens, the
+obtain an elected leadership position.
+When this

-leadership service project together as a
+getting a special leadership service project together

 In order for a Scout to advance beyond First Class Rank, he must also put in service hours.
 There is also a one-hour service requirement for Second Class rank.
 This can be satisfied by community service through the Eagle service project of a fellow Scout, to Westminster Church or the Scout's home church, or to a community organization such as the library or soup kitchen.
 Troop 451 occasionally has troop-wide service projects, but they are rare.
 These projects do not count as service hours, but do count as activities for the lower ranks.
 Troop service projects are part of the Scout's commitment under the Scout slogan to, "Do a good turn daily."
 Scouts should always be on the lookout to be of service to others.